SBLC TRANSACTION - 100% FUNDING OPTION

 3) Sample SBLC Verbiage.
 Since we can customize the wording of the instrument to suit anything the receiving bank requires, we would like them to provide us with the verbiage that they prefer.

-With that email forwarded to us (as well as the basic details of the bank's offer such as LTV and timing), we can provide it to our banking team who will reach out to the banker and begin the process of setting up the transaction.
+With that email forwarded to us, we can provide it to our banking team who will reach out to the banker and begin the process of setting up the transaction.